 Of course, there are many quite normal adequate drivers.
 But the percentage of the rude drivers is rather high.

 There is quite an acute problem with spontaneous settlements of the Romany which has appeared in Kiev for the last two years.

-There are dozens of encampments in the city and in the suburbs.
+There are encampments in the Left bank of the city and in the suburbs.

 One gipsy band settled in the left bank district of Kiev, Darnitskiy.

 The camp of nearly 200 people appeared in the middle of the garbage.

 They live in 35 huts made of planks, carpets, and oilcloth.